ebola-crowdsource/genomics/README.md

 ## Contributing ##

-If you're working with these datasets and others and want to share your results, please feel free to edit the wiki.
-You just need a GitHub account, which is just an email and a password.
-If you want to submit your data, read this: [[how to contribute]]
+Feel free to add data or analyses, and please feel free to edit the wiki.
+You just need a GitHub account to do so.
+If you want to submit your data, read this: [[how to contribute]].
+There is no goal for this repo at the moment except to help curb the outbreak and to understand the epidemiology of the disease.

 ## Contributors ##